mlanza/ai-literacy/301/02-bead-in-a-cup.md

 But you’re also **writing with machines in mind**.

-That’s the shift.
-We’re not the only reader anymore.
+Human beings aren’t the only reader anymore.

 Adding small details like coordinates, booking references, or even travel time estimates isn’t overhead.
 It’s part of **context engineering** — crafting inputs that a machine can actually use to reason through the next step.